YuruHuang/Menu-Healthiness-Algorithm/README.md

 The Data Collection folder contains the scripts used to collect the menu data from JustEat in 2021.
 Please note that we are unable to share the Points-of-Interests data and scraped Just Eat menu due to the nature of our data.

 ## Machine Learning Experiments
 The Machine Learning Experiments folder contains the scripts for the multiple experiments conducted to find the best-performing algorithm to predict menu healthiness of out-of-home food outlets.
-The detailed scripts will be made publicly available once our manuscript has been accepted.

 ## Analysis Code
 The Analysis Code folder contains the analysis code used in the paper.